BioCom-Lab/AIGS/Matlab/README.txt

 3. The third is the golden labels after outlier reduction.

 4. The last is the mean silhouette coefficient between the 2D embedding and golden labels.

+In demo_scAIG_M.m, we find the marker genes through our clustering result with the output as the heatmap of marker genes and clustering result.
+The other output is a cell array called idx_marker_gene_name, the i-th position refers to the index of the marker gene of i-th class in the original gene, which can be used to find the name of the marker gene according to the data source literature, and further assist biological analysis.